mgks/webflow-module/README.md

   Visual References - Any reference points you want the website to take key notes from

  # WIREFRAME
-  Sitemap - Create website pages architecture Structure - Directory and file management design Navigation - Visible hyperlink options available for user User Flow - Starting from homepage to exit page
+  Structure - Directory and file management design Sitemap - Designing web pages directory architecture Navigation - Visible hyperlink options available for user User Flow - Starting from homepage to exit page